What Are Tummy Tuck Drains and Why Are They Necessary?

 The use of post-operative drains represents just one element of your recovery plan.
 Dr. Hurwitz will provide you with detailed instructions on what you can and cannot do, along with timelines and expectations for post-operative follow-up appointments, before you undergo tummy tuck surgery.
 Following his instructions to the letter will help to ensure a quick, comfortable healing period and the ultimate achievement of the results you crave.

-To learn more about tummy tuck recovery or drains in particular, please contact The Hurwitz Center for Plastic Surgery today.
+To learn more about tummy tuck recovery or drains in particular, please contact The Pittsburgh Center for Plastic Surgery today.

 I honestly never thought of myself as a serious candidate for elective surgery ... but I’m already feeling and looking so much better.* Jill's Story